Classification of lattice triangles by their two smallest widths: Introduction

-Say \(P\) is a lattice polygon with \(k\) vertices and first and second width \(w_1\) and \(w_2\).
-The second width is useful because when \(w_1 < w_2\) there is a unique dual vector \(u\), up to sign, such that \(\width_u(P) = w_1\).
-Therefore, the equivalence class of the image of the vertices of \(P\) under the map \(u\) can be used as an affine invariant of \(P\).
-If we classify all sets of \(k\) points contained in \(\conv(0,w_1)\) we know that the vertices of \(P\) can be projected onto exactly one of these sets.
-The second width gives bounds on the possible second coordinates of each vertex and in this way we can classify all such polygons.
-It is possible to generalise the idea of the second width and this classification method to higher dimensions by considering \(d\) linearly independent dual vectors which give the lexicographically minimal widths of a polytope.
+The idea of the proof is to use the fact that a triangle with first two widths \(w_1\) and \(w_2\) is equivalent to a subset of a \(w_1 \times w_2\) rectangle.
+It is straightforward to classify the collection of possible \(x\)-coordinates of vertices of a triangle in \([0,w_1] \times [0,w_2]\) up to affine equivalence.
+The \(y\)-coordinates of each vertex are then integers in the range \([0,w_2]\) and we use facts about the width of the triangles to bound these integers.
+By removing duplicates from the resulting list we obtain the set of triangles \(\cS_{w_1,w_2}\).
+It remains to check that these triangles have the desired widths and are distinct.
+This is made easier by the fact that when \(w_1<w_2\) we know that there is a unique (up to sign) direction in which the triangle has width \(w_1\).

+The definition of first and second width extends to arbitrary dimension \(d\) by considering the minimal tuple of \(d\) widths of a polytope with respect to linearly independent dual vectors.
+The methods of this proof extended to three dimensions towards a partial classification of lattice tetrahedra by their widths.
+For more details see the sequel to this paper: \cite{tetrahedra}.

 A consequence of Theorem~\ref{thm:main} is that we can completely classify lattice triangles by their affine automorphism group.
 Another comes from the the fact that a lattice polygon is always equivalent to a subset of a rectangle with dimensions given by its first two widths.
 Not only is this an integral part of the proof of Theorem~\ref{thm:main} but it also allows us to classify lattice triangles by the smallest square they are a subset of.
-In fact, we show that, up to affine equivalence, the number of lattice triangles which are a subset of \([0,n]^2\) is equal to the cardinality of the set \(nQ \cap \ZZ^4\) where \(Q\) is the four-dimensional simplex
+We can extend the classification to include degenerate triangles, that is multi-sets of three colinear lattice points.
+If we do so then, up to affine equivalence, the number of lattice triangles which are a subset of \([0,n]^2\) is equal to the cardinality of the set \(nQ \cap \ZZ^4\) where \(Q\) is the four-dimensional simplex

+Additionally, the sequence counting the triangles in \([0,n]^2\) up to affine equivalence is given by a Hilbert function of a degree 8 hypersurface in \(\PP(1,1,1,2,2,2)\).